All Episodes

 That's who he is.

-He is an acolyte of Solinsky.
+He is an acolyte of Saul Olinski.

-And that's right from the rules of radicals for radicals, which by the way was dedicated to Satan.
+And that's right from the Rules of Radicals for Radicals, which, by the way, was dedicated to Satan.

-As the first radical, Saul Alinsky dedicated the book Rules for Radicals to Lucifer as the first real radical.
+As the first radical, Saul Alinsky dedicated the book, Rules for Radicals, to Lucifer as the first real radical.

 Great to have you back here, folks.